Back

 If you're buying a flat, you may need to pay a fee for maintaining communal areas like hallways and gardens.

 Browse our collection of new build homes across the UK.
 They're energy-efficient, sustainable and equipped with contemporary features.
-They also have a 10-year warranty and a 2-year fixtures and fittings warranty.
-If you buy your new home with us, you'll access fantastic home buying offers to help you move.
+They also have an NHBC warranty and insurance policy, known as Buildmark, which includes a 2 year builder warranty period, followed by an 8 year insurance cover.

 Start your journey today with David Wilson Homes.